0xZentra/docs/core-concepts/code-and-committee.md

 In Zentra, we setup the **Zentra Improvement Proposal** process and a committee to discuss and propose the on-chain code before deploying.
 It is an important gatekeeper to ensure the on-chain security.
-The progress to launch new code on-chain is similar to EIP proposal but more practical.
-It encourages the system to innovate while being safe.
+The process to launch new code on-chain is similar to an EIP proposal but more practical.
+A `code` can contain multiple `functions`.
+To release it, developers first upload the code `snippets` (or upload them in segments) to the global state.
+After the code is fully uploaded, a proposal is created and voted on by the committee.
+This process encourages the system to innovate while being safe.